sftpgo/docs/docs/tutorials/two-factor-authentication.md

   -H 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhdWQiOlsiQVBJIl0sImV4cCI6MTYzOTkzMTE3MiwianRpIjoiYzZ2bGd0NjEwZDFxYjZrdTBiNWciLCJuYmYiOjE2Mzk5Mjk5NDIsInBlcm1pc3Npb25zIjpbIioiXSwic3ViIjoiV20rYTF2bnVVc1VRYXA0TVZmSGtseWxObmR4TCswYVM3OVVjc1hXZitzdz0iLCJ1c2VybmFtZSI6ImFkbWluMSJ9.043lQFq7WRfJ-rdoCbp_TXEHbAo8Ihj5CAh3k8JQVQQ'
 ```

-If you prefer a web UI instead of a CLI command to disable 2FA you can use the swagger UI interface available, by default, at the following URL `http://localhost:8080/openapi/swagger-ui`.
+If you prefer a web UI instead of a CLI command to disable 2FA you can use the Swagger UI interface, served at the `/openapi/swagger-ui` path of your SFTPGo installation.

 ## Enable 2FA for users